kubos/kubos/docs/tutorials/index.rst

 Other Resources
 ---------------

+TODO: Re-work
-These other docs give more information about various components of KubOS and the Kubos SDK:
+These other docs give more information about various components of KubOS and the Kubos ecosystem:

     - :doc:`KubOS Architecture Overview <../architecture-overview>`
     - :doc:`Using Rust with the Kubos SDK <../sdk-docs/sdk-rust>`